nextgis/nextgisweb/doc/internal/component.rst

 is used in a class attribute :py:attr:`~nextgisweb.component.Component.identity`.
 This ID must be unique among all packages of NGW.

-To join components together `объект-окружение` :py:class:`~nextgisweb.env.Env` class exemplar is used, created at init.
+To join components together instance of :py:class:`~nextgisweb.env.Env` class is used, created at init.
 Initialization runs like this:

-1. Component exemplars are created
+1. Component instances are created
 2. :py:meth:`~nextgisweb.component.Component.initialize` is called for each component
 3. :py:meth:`~nextgisweb.component.Component.configure` is called for each component